 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in these Requirements shall be interpreted in accordance with RFC 2119.

+By convention, this document omits time and timezones when listing effective requirements such as dates.
+Except when explicitly specified, the associated time with a date shall be 00:00:00 UTC.

 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES

 The CA SHALL develop, implement, enforce, and annually update a Certificate Policy and/or Certification Practice Statement that describes in detail how the CA implements the latest version of these Requirements.